aloctavodia/BAP/README.md

 # Bayesian Analysis with Python (Second edition)

 This is the code repository for [Bayesian Analysis with Python](https://www.packtpub.com/big-data-and-business-intelligence/bayesian-analysis-python-second-edition), published by Packt.
 It contains all the code necessary to work through the book from start to finish.
-You can find the (old) code from the first edition in the folder `First_edition`
+You can find the code from the first edition in the folder `first_edition`

 ## Installation